Dornier Do 217: Do 217 M-1

 The M-1 night bomber version, equivalent to Do 217 K-1 but with DB603A engines, carried similar armament and bomb load to K-1.
 Daimler-Benz DB 601s were also used on some variants to keep the airframes in service (the shortage of powerplants made this difficult).
 Mostly though, DB603A-1 engines were used on the M-1, its only major difference from the K series.
 The M-1/Umrüst-Bausätze 1 (abbreviated "/U1") incorporated the M defensive armament and the lattice air brake of the E-2.
 The MG 81Z and 131 were to be replaced by the MG 151 in the A-stand position.
 Problems with the air brakes prevented serial conversions.
 By November 1943 the M-1/U1 had matured into a night bomber with anti-glare protection in the cabin.
 The machine was equipped with a MG 131 in the nose, two MG 81Js in the cabin windows and two MG 131s in the B and C stand.
 Some M-1/U2s were fitted for deployment of German PGM guided ordnance with the required FuG 203d Kehl IV guidance transmitter, and rear-looking FuG 216 Neptun R radar equipment.
 438 M-1 were built by Dornier in Munich and Wismar.

 Do 217 M-2 to M-11

 Torpedo-bomber version of Do 217M.
 Only a single prototype was built, the Junkers Ju 88 being chosen as a torpedo-bomber instead.
 The M-5 series was a modified version of M-1 fitted with Hs 293 missile recessed under fuselage.
 Only one prototype was built.
 The last in the M series was the M-11.
 It was a revised anti-shipping version of M-1, with extended wings of K-2 and provision for one Fritz-X or Hs-293 under fuselage.
 37 M-11 were converted from M-1 airframes.

+Do 217 R

+In 1941, Dornier worked out a derivative of the Do 217M with dive brakes, a greater wing area, and increased defensive armament, designated Do 217R.
+Three Do 217R versions were planned, the baseline Do 217R-0 powered by either DB 603As or BMW 801ML, the Do 217R-1 dive bomber/torpedo bomber, and the Do 217R-2 dive bomber.
+Four Do 217R prototypes were converted from existing airframes, the first of which flew on August 6, 1942, but the Do 217R did not go into production.